verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 ## Installation

 The VPP is developed with Python 3 and available for QGIS version 3.x.
-This plugin requires the installation of GDAL, NumPy, Exiftool.
+This plugin requires the installation of GDAL, NumPy, ExifTool.
+GDAL and NumPy are normally included in QGIS already.
+[ExifTool](https://exiftool.org/) is an external library for reading and writing metadata in photos.
+VPP uses ExifTool to access drone photo's metadata tags.

+A version of ExifTool is already included in the [VPP Github](https://github.com/verticalphotoplacer/VerticalPhotoPlacer/tree/master/tool).
+If [Install from source](#install-from-source) is chosen, the included version could be used.
+No additional download is required.

+If VPP is to be installed from QGIS official plugin repository, user needs to download ExifTool and put it into [VPP's tool folder](https://github.com/verticalphotoplacer/VerticalPhotoPlacer/tree/master/tool) following the folder structure as is.

-### Install from QGIS Manage and Install Plugins Interface
+### Install from QGIS official plugin repository

 The easiest way to install VPP is through QGIS's Manage and Install Plugins Interface.